-- Turning off the fans and air conditioning
+- Turning off the lights, fans and air conditioning

-- Turning off all forms of technology – phones, computers, devices, TV
+- Switching off all forms of technology – phones, computers, devices, TV

 Let’s go back to the children’s train of thought about the impact no electricity will have on their dinosaur and lego playing.
 None.
 So as a family think about ways you can be together, play and use your imagination without relying on power sources.

-In 2017, Earth Hour is celebrating it’s 10th anniversary as a global phenomenon.
+In 2018, Earth Hour is celebrating it’s 11th anniversary as a global phenomenon.
 Earth Hour is something that really brings communities together.
-Here’s what you can do as a family to celebrate Earth Hour.

 Out and active Earth Hour activities in the outdoors are:

 - Play at the park

 - Go for a body board swim at the beach or lake